danielharrington06/COMP0002-C-Coursework/README.md

 The program displays a tile-based arena with markers and obstacles placed at random positions.
 Unless otherwise specified, the arena's width and height are both `16` tiles.

-A robot, represented by a triangle, moves around the arena following a **spiral algorithm** of my own design.
+A robot, represented by a triangle, moves around the arena following a **spiral algorithm** of *my own design*.

 ### Spiral Algorithm - How it Works:
 - The robot moves forward until it reaches the edge of the arena or hits an obstacle